juev/awesome-stars/README.md

 - [EAimTY/tuic](https://github.com/EAimTY/tuic)
 - [IAmStoxe/wirehole](https://github.com/IAmStoxe/wirehole) – WireHole is a combination of WireGuard, Pi-hole, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities thanks to Pi-hole, and DNS caching, additional privacy options, and upstream providers via Unbound.
 - [Lissy93/awesome-privacy](https://github.com/Lissy93/awesome-privacy) – 🦄  A curated list of privacy & security-focused software and services
-- [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) – 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2023
 - [Samsar4/Ethical-Hacking-Labs](https://github.com/Samsar4/Ethical-Hacking-Labs) – Practical Ethical Hacking Labs 🗡🛡
 - [YubicoLabs/sign-git-commits-yubikey](https://github.com/YubicoLabs/sign-git-commits-yubikey) – Sign git commits with a YubiKey
 - [ZachGoldberg/Startup-CTO-Handbook](https://github.com/ZachGoldberg/Startup-CTO-Handbook) – The Startup CTO's Handbook, a book covering leadership, management and technical topics for leaders of software engineering teams